 The same goes for your poultry, eggs, dairy and cheese.
 Look for organic, grass-fed products and in the case of eggs, pasteured and cage-free (so you know the laying chickens foraged).
 They are easy to find and will provide what you want…animal food…but without stuff you don’t want…additives, pesticides, hormones, steroids and other toxins.

 How an animal was raised and what it was eating before it was slaughtered will continue to become more and more important as we strive to make healthier choices for ourselves and the planet.
-Simply stated, if you’re not ready to be plant-based, you’re not ready…yet.
+Simply stated, if you’re not ready to be vegan, you’re not ready…yet.

 Because in the end, if the statistics are correct, you might want to jump on the occasional plant-based meal for the future of the planet.
 According to a recent report by the UN and Worldwatch Institute, if every man, woman and child passed on meat for one meal each week (not each day, each week), we could reverse the effects of climate change without breaking a sweat.
+It would be equivalent to taking 4-6 million cars off the road.
+It's huge and I'm talking one meal out of 21; one meal a week.

 It makes veggie burgers a lot more appealing, I’d say.